 Try "talking it up" with your kitty to see if she responds.
+Literally just try talking to your cat the way you would a friend.
+Pause in your conversation the way your would with a person to see if you get a response.
+Looking in your cat's direction as you talk can also encourage meowing.
+Make sure your cat knows you're trying to interact with it for best results.
 One correspondent even went to the library and got a CD with sounds of cats meowing, and played it for her cat.
 A week later, the cat marched right up to her and gave a clear and vocal "meow."

 Sometimes cats (like people) just need a bit of encouragement.
 If your cat remains silent, just enjoy her for herself.
+Cats are naturally quiet animals.
+If you're unable to get your cat to vocalize don't feel too bad about it, adult meowing is simply not in their nature.
 You might even count your blessings, as other people are troubled with excessive vocalization in their cats.